Hösbach: Location

-The municipality lies in the part of the Mittelgebirge Spessart known as Vorspessart, 5 km from Aschaffenburg, roughly 70 km from Würzburg and roughly 50 km from Frankfurt am Main.
-The Hösbach, from which the municipality's name is derived, flows into the Aschaff in the municipal territory.
+The municipality lies in the region of the Mittelgebirge Spessart known as Vorspessart, 5km from Aschaffenburg, roughly 70km from Würzburg and roughly 50km from Frankfurt am Main.
+The Hösbach river, from which the municipality's name is derived, flows into the Aschaff within the municipal territory.

 The central village of Hösbach is located in the valley of the Aschaff, next to the Bundesautobahn 3.
-However, the outlying centres are located in side valleys and, in the case of Feldkahl and Rottenberg, actually in another watershed, that of the Kahl.
+However, the outlying villages are located in adjoining valleys and, in the case of Feldkahl and Rottenberg, actually in the watershed of the Kahl river.

 Constituent municipalities

-Hösbach has ten Ortsteile located on five Gemarkungen (traditional cadastral areas).
+Hösbach has ten parts (Ortsteile) located across five districts (Gemarkungen).
 These are as follows (population numbers for 2011):